s9y/s9y.github.io/docs/developers/code-primer.md

 * import: Central function that is called, can access input data through $this->data.

 A class can now implement as many helper functions as it needs; the Serendipity importer uses one method for each kind of metadata it imports: import_cat, import_groups, import_authors and so on.
 All data is popuplated through another helper function import_table that performs the SQL queries for copying over data.

-Please see **TODO:Link** for the database structure if you need to know how to read/write to the Serendipity core tables.

 ### Plugins